 Get back to nature at the Ras el Khor Wildlife Sanctuary near the Creek, home to 3,000 pink flamingos and also the only place in the world where you can see white-collared kingfishers.
 It’s a better bet than the cramped and often smelly Dubai Zoo (which is being closed down and will be replaced by Dubai Safari in due course).

-Then, for a totally contrasting retail experience, head for a mall – Dubai does these better than virtually anywhere on the planet, with around 50, functioning as social hubs as well as selling goods ranging from bargain-basement to full-on bling.
-The Dubai Mall is no less than the biggest in the world, with more than 1200 shops, a massive gold souk, a vast aquarium and discovery centre, an Olympic-size ice rink, a SEGA theme-park, a kids’ ‘edu-tainment’ venue called KidZania, a 22-screen Cineplex and plenty more besides.
+For a totally contrasting retail experience, head for a mall – Dubai does these better than virtually anywhere on the planet, with around 50, functioning as social hubs as well as selling goods ranging from bargain-basement to bling.
+The Dubai Mall is no less than the biggest in the world, with more than 1,200 shops, a massive gold souk, a vast aquarium, an Olympic-size ice rink, a SEGA theme-park, a kids’ ‘edu-tainment’ venue called KidZania, a 22-screen Cineplex and plenty more besides.

-Chill out in the lush waterfront Creekside Park with its botanical gardens, fishing piers, play areas, boat rides, bike hire and 2.5km cable-car ride along the shore, offering gorgeous views.
+Chill out in lush, waterfront Creekside Park with its botanical gardens, fishing piers, play areas, boat rides, bike hire and 2.5km cable-car ride along the shore, offering gorgeous views.
 Or try Safa Park, which includes a ‘mini-city’ with scaled-down roads, traffic lights and so on for kids, a lake with boating, a waterfall and a fountain, and more.

 For an entirely different overview of the city and the surrounding desert, take a sunrise hot-air balloon trip with Amigos Balloons, best for ages six and over.

 Scuba-dive – Dubai has some very good wreck-diving, and many of the hotels have their own diving club.
 The minimum age for scuba-diving is 10 but the Jumeirah Beach Hotel (see Accommodation), for instance, offers pool-based training for ages 8–10.